eyal-lezmy/android-things-workshop/README.md

 ```

 If you take a look at the PWM speaker driver [source code](https://github.com/androidthings/contrib-drivers/blob/master/pwmspeaker/src/main/java/com/google/android/things/contrib/driver/pwmspeaker/Speaker.java), you will be surprised by how small the implementation is.
-It is actually very similar to what we did manually.
+It is actually very similar to what we wrote manually.

 If one day you have to create your own driver, you can see that it may be easier than you might think.